-- Receive a completed current year's Roadmap Section 5 from the reporting entity using the data.
-The Roadmap must explain how data from the validated DAV entity are transferred to the reporting entity, and what the entity does to the data.
-This is completed by the health plan; no documentation is required from the DAV entity, which has already been validated. - If the reporting entity processes the validated CCD in any way after receipt, the auditor must validate the file back to the original validated CCD to ensure that no data were changed. - Receive the final validation report that indicates the validated data cases and clusters and the date when they were validated.
+- Receive completed Roadmap documentation from the reporting entity using the data.
+The Roadmap must explain how data from the validated DAV entity are transferred to the reporting entity and what the entity does to the data.
+This is completed by the health plan; no documentation is required from the DAV entity, which has already been validated. - If the reporting entity processes the validated CCD in any way after receipt, the auditor may perform secondary source validation (SSV): examining processed data back to the validated and conformed CCD files.
+SSV does not include PSV back to the original source on any of these data sources.
+PSV is not to be performed. - If the reporting entity receives validated data formatted using FHIR® standards from the DAV entity, the conformed data formatted using FHIR standards cannot be processed in any way.
+Processing the data formatted using FHIR standards to another format compromises the DAV status. - Receive the final validation report that indicates the validated data cases and clusters and the date when they were validated.